Demetri-code/real_estate_demo/README.md

+Business Rules

-Only the government (represented by a designated address) can register or initialize a property on the blockchain.
+1. Only the government (represented by a designated address) can register or initialize a property on the blockchain.

-Only the current owner of a property can transfer ownership to another address.
+2. Only the current owner of a property can transfer ownership to another address.

-Anyone can view property details (e.g., location, size, and current owner).
+3. Anyone can view property details (e.g., location, size, and current owner).

 # Real Estate Registry (Move Language)